 How can you make it surprising?

 – Use an interesting twist on the story.
 Find One element that most people missed.
 Focus on that.
-Develop that One idea.
+Develop that ONE idea.

-– You’ve used all the info in this course to generate some cool titles and sketch out some topics that you want to write about.
+– You’ve used the info in this course to generate some cool titles and sketch out some topics that you want to write about.
 Search forums using Boardreader.com or use Quora.com to see what people found worth mentioning about that topic.
-You might just find the hidden gem that will make your content surprising.
+You might just find a hidden gem that will make your content surprising.

-2) Ask “Are all of these words necessary”
+2) Ask “Are all of these words necessary?”

 This is always something that needs to be present in your mental arsenal: the habit of asking yourself after writing something if all the words really need to appear there.